MaksimDzhangirov/backendBankExample/docs/part43-eng.md

 prevent the system from doing unnecessary work.

-Now, back to the register function, it will return an erro, if the error is not `nil`, we simply write a fatal log saying "cannot register handler server".
+Now, back to the register function, it will return an error, if the error is not `nil`, we simply write a fatal log saying "cannot register handler server".

 ```go